-This process generated a final design concept in February 2021.
-The final design is expected to be ready for approval by March 2022.
+The open house process generated a final design concept in February 2021.
+The final design was approved in 2022.
 A phased approach to construction will allow for individual projects to be built over time.
-Pending final review, approval, and permitting, it may be possible to begin construction of individual projects as soon as Spring 2022.
+Final review, approval, and permitting are complete for the first phase of construction, beginning in 2023.

 Third (Online) Open House – February 26, 2021